 As their use becomes more acceptable across the globe, researchers are exploring the various ways in which medicinal cannabis can bring relief to people who suffer from health problems including Post Traumatic Stress Syndrome (PTSD).
 If you or someone you know suffers from (PTSD, read on to learn more about how cannabis could help.

 What is PTSD?

-PTSD is a complex and severe mental illness characterized by high levels of anxiety which occur periodically or constantly after a traumatic event.
+PTSD is a mental illness which occurs after a traumatic event.

-Though it is commonly associated with military veterans, it can happen to anyone as a result of any type of trauma, including accidents, assaults, natural disasters, and childhood trauma.
+Though it is commonly associated with military veterans, it can happen to anyone as a result of any type of intense negative experience that result in physical and/or psychological stress.
+Examples include traffic collisions, natural disasters, and childhood trauma.

-Like many mental illnesses, PTSD shows up in different ways for different people.
-But common symptoms include:
+PTSD shows up in different ways for different people.
+Common symptoms include:

-- Recurring nightmares and flashbacks about the event
+- Recurring nightmares and flashbacks about an event

 - Inability to concentrate

 - Emotional numbness and withdrawal